kolenaIO/kolena/docs/core-concepts/test-suite.md

     Once this test suite has been created, you can start creating test cases!
 Use the Studio, the Stratifier, or the Python client to create test cases slicing through (stratifying) this benchmark.

-??? question "How many test cases should a test suite include?"
+??? faq "How many test cases should a test suite include?"

     While test suites can hold anywhere from one to thousands of test cases, the sweet spot for the signal-to-noise ratio is in the dozens or low hundreds of test cases per test suite.